Ada-Developers-Academy/core-pses/08/kth-missing-positive-number.md

 One of many possible responses could look like:

-1. The problem statement says the input `numbers` is positive integers, does this include 0?
-    - I want to be sure if the count for missing numbers should start at 0 or 1 to prevent off-by-one counting errors.
+1. The problems describes numbers as containing positive integers, but sometimes people talk about positive numbers when really what they mean is not negative.
+Is 0 allowed in numbers?
-    - The two examples given do not count 0 as a missing number, so my implementation will assume that we start at 1.
+    - The examples only show numbers starting from 1, and the counting of the missing numbers doesn't include 0 as a missing number, so I will assume the lowest number allowed in numbers is 1.
+This is important because this gives me a consistent starting point for counting the number of missing values.

-2. The problem statement mentions that the input `numbers` will be positive integers and we need to "find the positive integer at position `missing_target` that is not present in the array".
-    - This means that I do not need to consider any negative numbers for the return value.
-Any looping I may need to do will only need to consider positive numbers.

-3. Thinking more about the sentence "find the positive integer at position `missing_target` that is not present in the array", I will need some way to track how many missing numbers I've seen.
-    - This could be done several ways, some options could be creating an array of the missing elements or a counter variable.
+2. Can `numbers` be empty?
+Arrays in general can be empty, but how would that affect how we compute the missing numbers?
+    - Though there's no example depicting an empty numbers list, there's no reason it should be disallowed.
+If we are taking the lowest allowed value in numbers to be 1, this would just result in the missing number being the same as `kth_missing`.
+This could possibly be handled with an explicit case if the main implementation doesn't handle this gracefully.

+3. Can `kth_missing` be non-positive?
+The prompt says that `kth_missing` is an integer, but doesn't explicitly say that it's positive as it did with the contents of `numbers`.
+    - The prompt describes `kth_missing` as a position, and from a common language perspective, we talk about things being first, second, third, etc. So I'll assume that `kth_missing` will also be a positive number.
+It wouldn't make sense to find the zeroth missing positive number.
+I could raise an error for this case if needed, but I'll assume the value has already been constrained to positive numbers.

 4. The input array `numbers` is sorted in a strictly increasing order.
 If I know the numbers are sorted and increasing, this helps me find missing numbers in the input list.
     - If I compare the values at positions `i` and `i + 1` in `numbers`, there should be a difference of 1 if there are no missing numbers between them.
-    - If the difference is greater than 1, I know there are missing numbers I should track.
+If the difference is greater than 1, I know there are missing numbers I should track.
+    - Since `numbers` is sorted in a strictly increasing order, I can also assume there are no duplicates in `numbers`.
+If there were, then there would be values in the array that don't increase, either because two identical values are next to one another (no increase), or because the duplicate appears after a higher number has appeared (causing a decrease).

-5. Is `missing_target` guaranteed to be a missing number between two values in `numbers`?
+5. Is `kth_missing` guaranteed to be a missing number between two values in `numbers`?
-    - Examining the second example input/output, I see that the input `numbers` is not missing any elements between the values present, and `missing_target` is 2.
+    - Examining the second example input/output, I see that the input `numbers` is not missing any elements between the values present, and `kth_missing` is 2.
 The expected output is "6" which is 2 larger than the last element in `numbers`.
     - This shows me that the return value can be larger than the last value in `numbers`, it is not guaranteed to be between elements of the input list.

 ##### !end-explanation